 CA: Do you have any advice for prospective applicants in terms of what they might do in advance of the MBA program to be better prepared for the job search process?
 In your experience, do you find that students who have done x, y or z before arriving on campus have a more successful experience with career services and the job search as a whole?

 FS: I think it is interesting because we, like other schools, are looking at doing more and more with students before they come to us.
 We send out information on all the things students can do before they get to us.
-We are leading something called the Leadership Launch for the new MBA program coming to us in August.
-We are putting together this program, working with faculty, to ensure that students do as much to assess their own strengths and weaknesses – to do a thorough self-assessment – early.
+We led something called the Leadership Launch for the new MBA program coming to us this past August.
+We put together this program, working with faculty, to ensure that students do as much to assess their own strengths and weaknesses – to do a thorough self-assessment – early.
 Because the more they can understand exactly who they are and where they want to go, the better able they will be to dive into the job search process right away.

 CA: Is there anything else you think our readers should know about Career Services at LBS?

 FS: The depth of knowledge that my team has is outstanding.
 Our finance team, which is huge, is staffed by people who have worked at top investment banks and asset management firms.
 Our consulting team is made up of former consultants who really can teach students.
 We also have specialists in telecom, luxury goods and more.
 The depth of knowledge my team has is really astounding.
 What we aim to do is to ensure that we are beside the students, prompting them at every step in the process.